mosaicml/examples/bert/README.md

 * This `README.md`
 * `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training training job, locally or on Mosaic's cloud
-* `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across the 8 GLUE tasks, locally or on Mosaic's cloud
+* `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across 8 GLUE tasks (we exclude the WNLI task here), locally or on Mosaic's cloud
 * `convert_c4.py` — Code for creating a streaming C4 dataset, which can be used for pre-training.
 See [Dataset preparation](#Dataset-preparation)
 * `yamls/` - Pre-baked configs for training both our sped-up `Mosaic BERT` as well as the reference `HuggingFace BERT`
 * `requirements.txt` — All needed Python dependencies
 * `src/data_c4.py` — A [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) that can be used with a vanilla PyTorch dataloader or [Composer](https://github.com/mosaicml/composer)
-* `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
-* `src/mosaic_bert.py` — Mosaic BERTs model for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/mosaic_bert.py` — Mosaic BERTs model for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
-* `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built it, with an eye towards HuggingFace API compatibility
+* `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility
 * `src/bert_padding.py` — Source code for Mosaic BERT that supports reshaping tensors in order avoid inefficiencies due to padding
 * `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT
 * `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning